abhishekdipu/notes-dsa/Notes-Data-Structure/2. Non-Linear Data structure/1. Tree/1. Binary Tree/2. AVL Tree/0_info/0_what_and_why/0_what_and_why.md

 ## N/B :

-- Left/right scewed trees are like linked list where 1 node holds the reference of next node.
+- Left/right skewed trees are like linked list where 1 node holds the reference of next node.
-- and here time complexity of traveral is O(n).
+- and here time complexity of traversal is O(n).
 - time complexity of any tree algo will increase if tree is not balanced.

 ## How to balance a tree?